CJ Jeep History (1970-1986)

 Power disc brakes became optional on the Jeep CJ5 in 1977.
 Starting in 1979, the standard engine was the 258ci straight-six with two-barrel carburetor.
 From 1980 to 1983, the standard engine became the GM "Iron-Duke" four-cylinder engine.

-Offered from 1975 to 1986, the Levi's Jeep package was never a special-edition, it was an option, but one of the most popular interior and top options Jeep had ever offered.
-It included simulated stitching in Levi fashion on the seats, special jean-style padding on the dash, and a jean material-type top.
-The Levi's package was available in blue or tan, and was optional on all CJ Jeeps and standard on the Renagade.
+Offered from 1975 to 1986, the Levi's Jeep package was not a special edition, it was an option.
+It was one of the most popular interior and top options Jeep had ever offered.
+Aside from simulated stitching in Levi fashion on the seats, there was jean-style padding on the dash, and a jean material-type top.
+The Levi's package was available in blue or tan, and was optional on all CJ Jeeps and standard on the Renegade.

-The CJ7 marked the first significant change in 20 years.
-Introduced in 1976, the longer wheelbase (about 10") allowed fitment of an automatic transmission.
+Introduced in 1976, the CJ7 marked the first significant change in 20 years.
+A longer wheelbase (about 10") allowed fitment of an automatic transmission.
 Along with full-time Quadra-Trac 4WD, more interior space, an optional molded plastic top, steel doors and air conditioning, the CJ7 was a big leap forward in comfort and day-to-day practicality.

 Jeep Golden Eagle